In the User Management chapter we covered the Access and Backend Users module. In this section we take a look at the remaining modules.

 - A tool to search through the whole database.
 It offers an advanced mode which is similar to a visual query builder.

 - TYPO3 CMS keeps a record of relations between all records.
 This may get out of sync when certain operations are performed without the strict context of the backend.
 It is therefore useful to update this index regularly.

 The Configuration module can be used to view the various

 configuration arrays used by the CMS.
 It is not the goal

 of this tutorial to described the role of each of these arrays,

 you can discover their function as you dig deeper into

 contains global configuration values.

 The Reports module contains information and diagnostic data about your TYPO3 CMS installation.
-It is particularly worthwhile to regularly check out the "Status Report" as it will inform you about bad configuration, security issues, etc.
+It is recommended that you regularly check the “Status Report” as it will inform you about configuration errors, security issues, etc.